picselliahq/picsellia-cv-engine/docs/usage/processing/pre_annotation.md

 # Pre-Annotation Pipeline

-This guide explains how to create, customize, test, and deploy a pre-annotation pipeline using `pipeline-cli` with the `pre_annotation` template.
+This guide explains how to create, customize, test, and deploy a pre-annotation pipeline using `pxl-pipeline` cli with the `pre_annotation` template.

 These pipelines apply an existing model (e.g. YOLOv8, GroundingDINO) to automatically annotate a dataset.